Skip to main content

 Map a vendor product to an ingredient

-3. Select the internal ingredient
+3. Select the ingredient or create one inline

 6. Save the mapping